Actindo-AG/Documentation/Webhooks/UserInterface/01_Webhooks.md

     Time of creation.

 - *Created by*
-    Name (and username) of the person, who has created the webhook.
+    Name (and username) of the person who has created the webhook.

 - *Created by RqID*
     Request ID of the webhook creation.